DIY Finishing

 photo source: yoyospin.com

 Both application and polishing can be done with soft, fine cotton cloths.
-If required, polishing can also be done with brushes.
-After polishing the wax becomes perfectly transparent, colourless and does not change colour over time, protecting the object to which it has been applied (it does not change colour either).
+If the object requires, polishing can also be done with brushes.
+After polishing, the wax becomes perfectly transparent, colorless and does not change color over time, protecting the object to which it has been applied (it does not change color either).
 It is like protective glass with UV filters.

 renaissance wax